Meeperbunny/Compeitive-Programming/README.md

-# USACO-Training
-A re-run of the USACO training problems which I completed in high school
+# A collection of competitive programming problems